The Covenant of Grace

 What else does Jesus teach us about His mission?

-He teaches us that it was intended for a certain group of people.
-He says that He was praying on their behalf:
+He teaches us that it was intended for a certain group of people:

 I ask on their behalf; I do not ask on behalf of the world, but of those whom You have given Me; for they are Yours; (John 17:9)

-Furthermore, Jesus prayers for this group of people is not just for those who are His people now but also for those who will become His people in the future.
+Furthermore, Jesus prays, not just for those who are already His people, but also for those who will become His people in the future.

 I do not ask for these only, but also for those who will believe in me through their word; (John 17:20)

-We have the most succinct statement of this in John 6:
+Finally, Jesus gives us the most comprehensive statement of it in John 6:

 For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
 “And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.
 “For this is the will of My Father, that everyone who beholds the Son and believes in Him, may have eternal life; and I Myself will raise him up on the last day.
 (John 6:38-40)